OSC/ondemand/ACCESSIBILITY.md

   There are several issues with batch connect session cards.
     - First when they change state, say from 'Queued' to 'Running' there's no notification that this happened.
     - Secondly, there's no good organization of these cards.
 They should probably be in a list.
     - Lastly some of the text is off, like the session id link that is a UUID.
-It's an ambigous link.
+It's an ambiguous link.

 #### Batch connect app web forms